liyu10000/PPG/segparts/EXPERIMENT.md

 2. One round of train-val is enough.
 Final # epochs is 30.

  - Result
 1. Results are really bad.
-Something much be wrong.
+Something must be wrong.

+### Exp7 (06/16/2020)
+ - Idea
+1. Whole ship segmentation.
+2. New data from set2 and set3 of defect segmentation.
+Combine with data in *Exp5* (add 6 more without clear TS/BT/VS parts).
+3. One-class segmentation.
+4. BCE-DICE loss.